bytemare/secure_socket/NOTES.md

 6) add examples and copy/pastable code

 #### Logging
+0) When not cleanly shut down, the logging thread/process continues and holds the lock on the log file, furthers attemps to open are blocked. lslocks CL helps identifying.
+0) logs into files by LOG() have weird characters at end of line

 1) add mode to be completely silent and not print to stdout
 2) add mode to log everything to stdout
 3) if logging is off, don't launch a logging thread, don't allocate stuff etc.